 Let me step back a little.
 My name is Diana and I am a life-long immigrant and an expat mombie.
 I am a Belorussian-Jewish-Israeli-Canadian resident of California.
 If that sounds like a mouthful that’s because it is.
 I moved to Silicon Valley in California with my husband and first child, Lulu, in the summer of 2015 from Toronto, Canada.
 A place that I have called my home for almost 20 years.
 My family immigrated to Canada from Israel where we lived for 7 years, in a beach town called Hadera.
 I have very fond memories of growing up in Israel and still have a lot of extended family there.
 We immigrated to Israel from Minsk, Belarus.
 I have very few memories of Belarus itself.
-I was 6 when we left, I almost finished first grade there.
-Most of my memories are of family and friends, not really of the place.
+Moving around and living in so many places has definitely shaped who I am today.

 Fast forward to now.
 Becoming a new mom is a huge adjustment.
 Moving to a new place as a parent is (obviously) very different than moving as a child.
 We made the move to California because my husband got a dream job opportunity he could not pass up.
-I gave up my career when we moved – at least for the time being.
-I’m hoping I will be able to pick it back up eventually.
-We have also welcomed another baby, Booboo, into our lives and now I am the proud mama of two little girls.
+I gave up my IT job to become a (sometimes reluctant) stay at home mom – at least for the time being.
+We welcomed another baby, Booboo, into our lives and now I am the proud mama of two little girls.
 One of whom is already a dual citizen herself.
 Our family has experienced a lot of important and huge life events in the past few years which resulted in a lot of excitement but also some identity crises.
 Still, I’m very proud of us and how we have all handled these scary changes.

-So now I want to share a little bit of my life with the world.
+Now I want to share a little bit of my life with the world.
 This is the story of multiple-immigrations.
 The story of motherhood.
-The story of my journey from working-mom to domestic-management-engineer(TM).
+The story of a journey from working-mom to domestic-management-engineer(TM).
 This is my story.